Studio Tour in Three Themes

 Oil on linen, 24 x 24 in.

-On a tilted hearth where bricks lie marred and bare, a poinsettia flares.
+On a tilted hearth of marred bricks, a poinsettia flares.

 Glass Ledge